Top-Rated North Charleston Slip and Fall Lawyer

 The Hartman Law Firm is Here for You

-Attorney Frank Hartman has devoted his career to helping people in and around Charleston secure fair compensation for their injuries.
+Attorney Frank Hartman has devoted his career to helping people in and around North Charleston secure fair compensation for their injuries.
 Frank takes the time to know each client well enough to determine the best approach for their particular situation.
-To learn more about how The Hartman Law Firm can help you after a fall-related injury, call 843-300-7600 right now.
+To learn more about how The Hartman Law Firm can help you after a fall-related injury, call 843-604-6397 right now.